 When there’s a swell on the Caribbean side, surfing is awesome in Puerto Viejo.
 The surfing beaches are Playa Cocles (most popular for lessons), Playa Grande Manzanillo and Playa Negra.

 January through March are the best months for surfing since swells can get fairly big.
 You’ll see surfboards lined up on Cocles beach all year long though and many locals offering surf lessons.
-Lessons are around $60 for 2 people for 2 hours and Totem Surf School is a popular one to take classes.
+Lessons are around $60 USD for 2 people for 2 hours and Totem Surf School is a popular one to take classes.

 Cahuita National Park

 Cahuita National Park protects beach, rain forest and coral reef and is one of only parks in Costa Rica that is free (by donation only).
 It has an easy walking trail that runs parallel to the shore so visitors can have a beach day or hike the national park to see wildlife.

 Cahuita National Park is an easy bus ride or drive away from Puerto Viejo and I highly recommend dedicating an entire day to it.
 In the national park alone, you can see two types of monkeys, sloths, snakes, all sorts of birds and many more animals!
 A guided hike is a good idea to see more wildlife but you can perfectly do one on your own.